MadRiver44/wdi/whiteboarding.md

 #### Solution 2

 **Hint:** Start by creating an array.
-Then add the right elements to it (ie. the characters in reverse order).
-Then join it and return it.
+Then add the right most elements to it (ie. the characters in reverse order) one by one.
+Then join and return it.
 <details>
   <summary><strong>Click to reveal...</strong></summary>
 ```javascript